Ice Age (2002 film): Writing and character development

 Michael J. Wilson stated on his blog that his daughter Flora came up with the idea for an animal that was a mixture of both squirrel and rat, naming it Scrat, and that the animal was obsessed with pursuing his acorn.
 The plan to have Scrat talk was quickly dropped, as he worked better as a silent character for comedic effect.
 The name 'Scrat' is a combination of the words 'squirrel' and 'rat', as Scrat has characteristics of both species.
 Wedge has also called him "saber-toothed squirrel".

 Scrat's opening adventure was inserted because, without it, the first real snow and ice sequence wouldn't take place until about 37 minutes into the film.
 This was the only role intended for Scrat, but he proved to be such a popular character with test audiences that he was given more scenes.
 The filmmakers made it so that many of the scenes with Scrat appear directly after dramatic moments in the film.

 In a 2012 interview with Jay Leno, Denis Leary revealed that his character, Diego, originally died near the end of the film.
 However, it was reported that kids in the test audience burst into tears when his death was shown.
 Leary warned the producers that something like this would happen.
 When it was proven true, the scene was re-written to ensure Diego survived.

 Originally, Sid was supposed to be a con-artist and a hustler, and there was a finished scene of the character conning some aardvark kids.
 His character was later changed to a talkative-clumsy sloth because the team felt the audience would have disliked him.
 There was an alternate scene of Sid in the hottub with the ladies which shows him saying to them "Let's jump in the gene pool and see what happens."
 One of the female sloths then kicks him in the groin.
-This was cut because it was not suitable for children and may have gotten the film a PG-13 rating.
+This was cut because it was not suitable for children and may have gotten the film a PG-13 rating by the MPAA.
 Other innuendos with Sid were cut from the film.
 Sid was supposed to have a female sloth named Sylvia, voiced by Kristen Johnston, who was interested in him and chased after him, despite his dislike for her and his tendency to ditch her.
 All the removed scenes can be seen on the DVD.